Sachinacharya-Project/MyIDE/README.md

 __________________________________________
 This Programm supports Python, JS, PHP and HTML with PHP Server and C/C++.
 ## Usages
-Default Supported extension is Python which can be change once IDE is opened or can be changed during to execution
+Default Supported extension is Python which can be change once IDE is opened or can be changed during execution
 ````python
 # Code
 python main.py --type <extension_name>